Coarse-grained effective Hamiltonian via the Magnus Expansion for a three-level system: Application to Adiabatic Elimination

-In particular for the symmetric choice $ |\Omega_0|= |\Omega_1| = 0.3 \, \Delta $ (Figs.~\ref{fig:fids}a,~\ref{fig:fids}c) the fourth order fidelity oscillates between one and $ 0.8 $ (black dashed curve), whereas the second-order result (magenta dashed curve) decays to lower values because the error in frequencies accumulates in time.
-The same behaviour is obtained for the asymmetric configuration of the drive amplitudes shown in Figs.~\ref{fig:fids}b,~\ref{fig:fids}d.
-For these time scales the error in the fourth-order $F$ in Figs.~\ref{fig:fids}(a-b) does not accumulate in time and Figs.~\ref{fig:fids}(c-d) show that it is entireka:16-vepsalainen-photonics-squtritly due to leakage since it can be corrected by post-selection.
-Again we notice that in Figs.~\ref{fig:pops},~\ref{fig:fids} we used parameters with values far beyond the perturbative regime to magnify the errors.
-Still, errors are not so large and in particular, they are remarkably small for the post-selected dynamics.
-As in Fig.~\ref{fig:pops2}c, errors due to leakage in Fig.~\ref{fig:fids}b (black curve) almost disappear already for values $\sqrt{| \Omega_0 \, \Omega_1 | /( 2 \, \Delta^2)} \ll 0.1$.
+In particular for the symmetric choice $ |\Omega_0|= |\Omega_1| = 0.3 \, \Delta $ (Figure~\ref{fig:fids}a,c) the fourth-order fidelity oscillates between one and $ 0.8 $ (black dashed curve), whereas the second-order result (magenta dashed curve) decays to lower values because the error in frequencies accumulates in time.
+The same behaviour is obtained for the asymmetric configuration of the drive amplitudes shown in Figure~\ref{fig:fids}b,d.
+For these time scales, the error in the fourth-order $F$ in Figure~\ref{fig:fids}a,b does not accumulate in time, and Figure~\ref{fig:fids}c,d show that it is { entirely} due to leakage since it can be corrected by post-selection.
+Again, we notice that in \mbox{Figures \ref{fig:pops} and \ref{fig:fids}}, we used parameters with values far beyond the perturbative regime to magnify the errors.
+Still, errors are not so large, and in particular, they are remarkably small for the post-selected dynamics.
+As in Figure~\ref{fig:pops2}c, errors due to leakage in Figure~\ref{fig:fids}b (black curve) almost disappear already for values $\sqrt{| \Omega_0 \, \Omega_1 | /( 2 \, \Delta^2)} \ll 0.1$.

 Finally, we stress the agreement of the ME result with the results of the approach of Ref.~\cite{ka:14-paulish-epjplus-adiabelim}.
-This latter achieves a high-level accuracy using an iterated Lippmann-Schwinger equation in a special gauge defining the interaction picture and supplementing the problem by an ad hoc assumption of Markovianity of the dynamics.
-Our approach based on the ME shows that the correct result only leverages on coarse-graining.
+This latter achieves a high-level accuracy using an iterated Lippmann--Schwinger equation in a special gauge defining the interaction picture and supplementing the problem by an ad hoc assumption of Markovianity of the dynamics.
+Our approach based on the ME shows that the correct result only leverages coarse-graining.

-\section{Discussion and conclusions}
+\section{Discussion and Conclusions}

 We introduced a technique based on the Magnus expansion that allows deriving a coarse-grained effective Hamiltonian and yielding a simplified model for the low-energy dynamics of the system.
 We applied the technique to the problem of the three-level lambda system clarifying ambiguities and inconsistencies of standard AE, which have been raised in the literature~\cite{ka:07-brion-jphysA-adiabelimination,ka:14-paulish-epjplus-adiabelim}.